GladysAssistant/v4-website/docs/integrations/camera.md

 ## Add your camera to Gladys Assistant dashboard

-Visit Gladys dashboard and click on "Edit"
+Go to the Gladys dashboard and click on "Edit"

 ![Add a camera to Gladys Assistant](../../static/img/docs/en/configuration/camera/camera-step-5.jpg)